aiplanethub/data-engineering/week-7-8-9/1377-Data Engineering Project.md

 The pipeline could be stream or batch: this is the first thing you'll need to decide.

-* If you want to consume data in real-time and put them to data lake, go with stream.
+* If you want to consume data in real-time and put them in a data lake, go with a stream pipeline.
-* If you want to run things periodically (e.g. hourly/daily), go with batch.
+* If you want to run things periodically (e.g. hourly/daily), go with a batch pipeline.

 ## Technologies

 You don't have to limit yourself to technologies covered in the course.
 You can use alternatives as well:

-* Cloud: AWS, GCP, Azure or others
+* Cloud: AWS, GCP, Azure, or others
 * Infrastructure as code (IaC): Terraform, Pulumi, Cloud Formation, ...
 * Workflow orchestration: Airflow, Prefect, Luigi, ...
-* Data Wareshouse: BigQuery, Snowflake, Redshift, ...
+* Data Warehouse: BigQuery, Snowflake, Redshift, ...
 * Batch processing: Spark, Flink, AWS Batch, ...
 * Stream processing: Kafka, Pulsar, Kinesis, ...